SviatoslavBeiar/Cleanify/README.md

 ## Description

-**CleaningWebService** is a comprehensive web application designed to manage cleaning requests efficiently.
+**Cleanify** is a comprehensive web application designed to manage cleaning requests efficiently.
 It offers features such as user authentication, payment processing, geolocation services, and dynamic content generation.
 Leveraging a robust technology stack and various APIs, the application ensures a seamless and secure user experience.

   The application offers the following features: